-With the whole city declared a World Heritage Site in 1987 and depicting the very essence of English idyll, Bath is one of my most favourite of European cities.
+With the whole city declared a UNESCO World Heritage Site in 1987 and depicting the very essence of English idyll, Bath is one of our favourite UK cities.

-The entire vibe is like something out of a Jane Austen novel.
+It’s historic, beautiful and the entire vibe of the place is like something out of a Jane Austen novel.

-From the Bath buildings, to the stunning abbey, to the Ancient Roman baths, this entire city is a cultural and historical wonder.
+From the Georgian buildings and the stunning abbey to the ancient Roman baths, this entire city is a cultural and historical wonder.

 The Roman Baths

 This is where you can see the Ancient Roman baths after which the city is so named.

 Considered to be one of the greatest religious spas of the ancient world, Bath’s unique thermal springs allow for the perfect flow of natural hot water.

 When Romans settled here all those years ago, they built a reservoir to control this water and built the city around the baths themselves.